 Return back to Baku hotel.

-5th Day: SHAMAKHI, MEYSARI WINERY, BASQAL & LAHIJ (North Western route map link)
+5th Day: SHAMAKHI, AZGRANATA WINERY & LAHIJ (North Western route map link)

 Breakfast at the hotel.
-Check-out at 8:00 to drive to Sheki city with the tour around Shamakhi region (2-2,5 hour drive from Baku), stop at Meysari Winery and visiting Basqal and Lahij villages on the way.
+Check-out at 8:00 to drive to Sheki city with the tour around Shamakhi region (2-2,5 hour drive from Baku), stop at AzGranata Winery and visiting Lahij villages on the way.